Robert01101101/hide-applied-jobs-linkedin/readme.md

 ## Installation

 - This extension is currently pending review for release to the Chrome Extension Store.
-- You can also download the latest release from the release section to the right, and [load the extension manually in Chrome](https://www.smashingmagazine.com/2017/04/browser-extension-edge-chrome-firefox-opera-brave-vivaldi/#google-chrome-opera-vivaldi).
+- You can also download the latest release from the releases section to the right, and [load the extension manually in Chrome](https://www.smashingmagazine.com/2017/04/browser-extension-edge-chrome-firefox-opera-brave-vivaldi/#google-chrome-opera-vivaldi).

 ## Template